aShanki/Guilds-Core/README.md

-# Guilds Plugin
+# Gangs Plugin

-A modern, customizable Minecraft plugin for managing player guilds.
+A modern, customizable Minecraft plugin for managing player gangs.
 Supports Paper/Bukkit 1.21+ and integrates with PlaceholderAPI.
 Built for performance, flexibility, and ease of use.

 ## Features

-- Create, join, leave, and manage guilds
+- Create, join, leave, and manage gangs
-- Guild chat (/gc)
+- Gang chat (/gc)
-- Guild descriptions and info
+- Gang descriptions and info
 - Invite system with expiry
 - Admin commands for moderation
 - MySQL database support (async, high performance)